International Silver 51-Piece Flatware Set for $30 - 5159009

-Macy's offers the International Silver 51-Piece Adventure Collection Flatware Set for $29.99.
-Opt for in-store pickup to avoid the $10.95 shipping charge.
-That's $3 under last week's mention, $50 off list, and the lowest price we could find.
+Today only, Macy's offers the International Silver 51-Piece Flatware Set in four styles (Adventure Collection pictured) for $29.99 with free shipping.
+That's tied with our mention from three days ago (which required pickup), $50 off list, and the lowest price we could find.
 Buy Now

 - dishwasher-safe

-Note: Update: It now ships for free.
-Buy Now